Research Group: Registry Studies and Clinical Trials II

 The primary endpoints of most studies in leukemia research are time-dependent variables.
 For this reason our research team closely monitors the developments of new methods for the survival analysis of overall survival time, specifically those that account for adjustments for competing risks.
 As a result our group has authored several publications on the Cox-Cure model, the Fine-Gray model, the modeling of multiple stages, the analysis of left truncated data, and relative survival probabilities.

-- CML V TIGER Study: A prospective, randomized, open-labeled, multicenter clinical trial on the Treatment optimization of newly diagnosed Ph/BCR-ABL positive patients with chronic myeloid leukemia (CML) in chronic phase with nilotinib vs. nilotinib plus interferon alpha induction and nilotinib or interferon alpha maintenance therapy.
+• CML V TIGER study: A prospective, randomized, open-labelled, multicentre clinical trial on the Treatment optimization of newly diagnosed Ph/BCR-ABL positive patients with chronic myeloid leukemia (CML) in chronic phase with nilotinib vs. nilotinib plus interferon alpha induction and nilotinib or interferon alpha maintenance therapy.

-- DasaHIT study: A prospective, randomized, open-labeled, dose-finding study to investigate the tolerability and efficacy to give a medication 5 out of 7 days vs. giving the medication daily.
+• DasaHIT study: A prospective, randomized, open-labelled, dose-finding study to investigate the tolerability and efficacy to give a medication 5 out of 7 days vs. giving the medication daily.